USDA-VS/vSNP3/README.md

 - Each group can have its own set of filtered positions to improve analysis quality
 - As you discover new lineages, you can update the defining SNP file to reflect them

-This intelligent classification system allows you to:
+This classification system allows you to:
 - Automatically organize samples as they're processed
 - Focus your analysis on specific groups of interest
 - Maintain consistent classifications across your entire database